-The most devastating effect of the Loma Prieta earthquake of 1989 can be seen was within the Pacific Avenue Retail District; in 15 seconds, the earthquake destroyed the commercial and social heart of the community, a place that had evolved over more than a century.
-In guiding the redevelopment of private properties along Pacific Avenue, it will bewas important to preserve the unique qualities that occur within the district: its human scale; the incremental and rich pattern of development; the architectural diversity and interest of many of the buildings; and the continuity of active public-oriented uses along the street.
-While many historic buildings were destroyed or damaged beyond repair, -Hhistoric structures should be preserved to the maximum extent possible, where appropriate.
+The most devastating effect of the Loma Prieta earthquake of 1989 was within the Pacific Avenue Retail District; in 15 seconds, the earthquake destroyed the commercial and social heart of the community, a place that had evolved over more than a century.
+In guiding the redevelopment of private properties along Pacific Avenue, it was important to preserve the unique qualities that occur within the district: its human scale; the incremental and rich pattern of development; the architectural diversity and interest of many of the buildings; and the continuity of active public-oriented uses along the street.
+While many historic buildings were destroyed or damaged beyond repair, historic structures should be preserved to the maximum extent possible, where appropriate

-It is not the intent of the Recovery Plan and the development standards and guidelines presented in the following chapter to merely cause the past to be replicated.
-Rather, the Plan recognizes the opportunities to improve the Pacific Avenue Retail District: to intensify and diversify the type of activities; to make the street more comfortable to a wider range of people; and to encourage development that is sensitive to the past but that is appropriate to the future, both in terms of retailing and the public life of the community as it enters the 21st century.
+It is not the intent of the Plan and the development standards and guidelines presented in the following chapter to merely cause the past to be replicated.
+Rather, the Plan recognizes the opportunities to improve the Pacific Avenue Retail District: to intensify and diversify the type of activities; to make the street more comfortable to a wider range of people; and to encourage development that is sensitive to the past but that is appropriate to the future, both in terms of retailing and the public life of the community.

 The Plan calls for the intensification of Pacific Avenue as a mixed-use district.
 Active public-oriented retail, restaurant, entertainment, and cultural uses are considered the primary activity at street level; other uses will be permitted on a conditional basis, if they meet the principal criteria of supporting the active pedestrian environment that is desired.
-Upper-level office uses are encouraged along Pacific Avenue as a primary support to the ground-level retail uses.
-As described below, housing is also encouraged as a permitted use throughout the downtown.
-Jit is recommended that residential projects be dispersed throughout the downtown district. in increments of less than 60 units in size.
-For projects on sites smaller than 20,000 square feet, Oon-site parking is discouraged within this subarea in favor of centralized and shared parking provided by the Parking District.
+Upper-level office and residential uses are encouraged along Pacific Avenue as a primary support to the ground-level retail uses.
+As described below, housing is encouraged as a permitted use throughout the downtown.
+It is recommended that residential projects be dispersed throughout the downtown district..
+For projects on sites smaller than 20,000 square feet, on-site parking is discouraged within this subarea in favor of centralized and shared parking provided by the Parking District.

-The development standards and design guidelines for the Pacific Avenue subarea_Retail_District call for maintaining the form and character of the existing two to three story downtown.
-Specific criteria are established to allow development to be intensified up_to_5_stories, or_785 feet(6 stories or 75 feet with residential), within a concentrated_the area located along Pacific Avenue from Water Street to Laurel Street_from Water Street to Laurel Street north of Catheart to Water Street.
-The intent of the criteria is to encourage an intensification of activity and population within the core of the downtown but, at the same time, to ensure that a sensitive transition is made between taller development and existing buildings of historic or architectural value; a principal intent of the criteria is also to maximize solar access to the sidewalks to ensure an active and comfortable pedestrian environment throughout the year.
+The development standards and design guidelines for the Pacific Avenue Retail District call for maintaining the form and character of the existing downtown.
+Specific criteria are established to allow development to be intensified up to 85 feet, within the area located along Pacific Avenue from Water Street to Laurel Street.
+The intent of the criteria is to encourage an intensification of activity and population within the core of the downtown but, at the same time, to ensure that a sensitive transition or design integration is made between taller development and existing buildings of historic or architectural value; a principal intent of the criteria is also to maximize solar access to the sidewalks to ensure an active and comfortable pedestrian environment throughout the year.